NAVRockClimber/NAVRockClimber.github.io/_posts/2019-12-16-handle-secrets-in-bc.md

 icon: fa-key
 ---

-On my last visit at the NAV TechDays I had a nice chat with Wael AbuSeada the security expert from Microsoft and Gert Robyns (Principal Software Engineer at Microsoft) on handling secrets in Business Central.
-At almost the same time I got a mail forwarded that an access key should be changed.
-After digging a bit into the mail I found code similar to the snippet below.
+On my last visit at the NAV TechDays I had a chat with Wael AbuSeada (Security Expert at Microsoft) and Gert Robyns (Principal Software Engineer at Microsoft) on handling secrets in Business Central.
+I tried to save an OAuth key in the Isolated Storage and wanted their opinion on that.
+A few days later back home I found a piece of code in repo, similar to the one below.
+It was used for authenticating against an Azure Function.
+After a bit of digging I had to learn there was even a mail send around with a key that should be changed.
+I immediately felt tearing my hair out.

 ```pascal
 local procedure GetKey(): Text